 In addition to the two councils, Standards and Evaluation, there are three standing committees: Finance and Audit, Governance, and Executive Director Performance Review.
 From time to time, task forces may be formed to deal with specific projects or issues.
 All councils, committees and task forces report to the full Board.

-Peter Jewett is a senior partner at Torys LLP practicing a wide range of corporate and securities law, with particular expertise in national and international mergers and acquisitions and corporate finance.
+Peter Jewett is senior counsel at Torys LLP practicing a wide range of corporate and securities law, with particular expertise in national and international mergers and acquisitions and corporate finance.
 He has participated in many of Canada’s largest acquisitions and divestitures, including privatizations of major federal and provincial enterprises.
-Peter is experienced in advising senior management and boards of directors of major corporations on a broad range of topics, including current issues of corporate governance.
-Peter is the chair of Torys’ Corporate and Capital Markets Practice.
+Peter is experienced in advising senior management and boards of directors of major corporations and not-for-profits on a broad range of topics, including current issues of corporate governance.
+Peter is the chair of the Boards of the Shaw Festival and the Canadian Accounting Oversight Council.
 Peter has been with Torys since 1972.
 A list of Peter’s recognitions, recent transactions, selected publications and presentations and media highlights can be found on Torys’ website www.torys.com.

 Peter has served on numerous committees investigating securities and corporate law for the Ontario Securities Commission and the Canadian Bar Association.
 He has taught securities regulation in the University of Toronto’s Faculty of Law and is a frequent speaker and panelist at conferences on securities law, corporate law, corporate governance and legal opinions.
 Peter is currently the Vice Chair of the Canadian Accounting Standards Oversight Council.